Find a Job You Really Want In

 -

-Is tasked with administrative and customer service type roles.
-Responsibilities include managing payable/receivable accounts, payroll organization, filing documentation, record keeping, scheduling, taking phone calls, and much more.
+Handles administrative and customer service tasks.
+Responsibilities include managing accounts, payroll, filing documentation, record keeping, scheduling, and more.

 -